AdobeDocs/workfront.sv-SE/help/quicksilver/planning/records/manage-record-comments.md

    <!--Adobe Unified Experience users can receive an in-app and an email notification when they are tagged.
 All other users receive an email when they are tagged.
 For more information, see the section [Considerations about commenting on a record](#considerations-about-commenting-on-a-record) in this article. -->

 1. (Valfritt) Använd alternativen i verktygsfältet RTF för att formatera texten, lägga till känslolägesikoner, länkar eller bilder till uppdateringen för att förbättra innehållet.
-Mer information finns i avsnittet&quot;Använd RTF i en Workfront-uppdatering&quot; i artikeln [Uppdatera arbete](/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md).
+Mer information finns i avsnittet&quot;Använd RTF i en Workfront-uppdatering&quot; i artikeln [Uppdateringsarbete](/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md).

    >[!TIP]
    >